NTUST/107-team09/README.md

 ## Rules

-- Before doing anything for this HW, please checkout to your own branch
+- Before doing anything for this HW, please checkout to your own branch and enter the virtualenv

 - When you finish a part of HW, you can commit, push and send a pull request, but DO NOT merge